 Most likely during a power outage you are going to need to move from one place to another in your house, and sometimes this will be when it is also dark outside so that you have no natural light.
 For your safety, lighting your surroundings is key.

 One of the easiest DIY fixes you can do is installing rechargeable flashlights throughout your home.
 These types of emergency lights plug into electrical outlets, and when the electricity goes out, they turn on and provide lighting.
 These are important in really critical areas, such as stairways.
 What’s great is that you can unplug them and carry them with you as you move around.

-Have alternate lighting.
-Once you have lighted your critical walkways, you may need additional lighting.
-These can be sources such as candles, camp lights, solar lights, and other items.
+Once you have lighted your critical walkways, you may need additional lighting in other areas.
+These can be sources such as candles, camp lights, solar lights, and similar items.
+You will want to make sure that you have these on hand, and that you know where to find them even in the dark.
 Just be sure that anything that uses an open flame is closely monitored.

-Have phone backup chargers.
-These can be rechargeable battery packs, or even solar charged packs.
+If you know a storm is headed your way, be sure to charge your phone.
+Also keep backup chargers on hand.
+These can be rechargeable battery packs, or even solar-charged packs.
 These can be critical if you need emergency assistance.

-Other less critical items will be to remember that if your hot water heater is electric, your morning shower may be pretty cold.
+Other less critical things to remember is that if your hot water heater is electric, your morning shower may be pretty cold.

 You also do not want to open your refrigerator or freezer.
 Keep all of the cold air inside as long as possible.
 A refrigerator will keep food cold for about four hours, after which time you will want to dispose of the majority of items (check health resources for a full list).
 A full freezer that is unopened can last 48 hours (or 24 hours for a half-full freezer).